jgezelscorp/wintercircus/Module3 [Extra exercises]/readme.md

 You'll need these Azure resources:

 #### 🧠 Azure OpenAI Service
-1. Create an Azure OpenAI resource in Azure Portal
-2. Deploy a model (e.g., `gpt-4` or `gpt-35-turbo`)
-3. Get your endpoint URL and API key from the resource
+* You can reuse the resources you have deployed earlier today

 #### 🔐 Azure Active Directory App Registration (for React app)
-1. Go to Azure Portal > Azure Active Directory > App registrations
+1. Go to Azure Portal > Entra ID > App registrations
-2. Create a new registration
+2. Create a new registration (Single Tenant)
 3. Set redirect URI to `http://localhost:3000` (for development)
 4. Copy the Application (client) ID and Directory (tenant) ID